 3. Wear disposable gloves through the tanning process!
 If you have cuts or scratches on your hands, they can become infected without proper precaution.

-Squirrels are small animals and are a great first tanning project.
+Squirrels, Ground Squirrels, and Mice.
+Are small animals and make a great first tanning project

 What is tanning?

 What is Tanning?
 Briefly, tanning is the process that takes a raw animal hide or skin and turns it into leather.
 Deer hides produce a choice Buckskin using this same process.

 How to remove the squirrel hide from the carcass